 Best way to help your friend’s business is to avoid well-intentioned (but harmful) advice you’ll find online.
 However, you can never go wrong if you find a way to get them (or show them how to get) more customers.

-That is why this article is going to cover:
+That is why this article is going to cover the following:

 Common (Friendly) Mistakes

-And your friends will know you’re trying so they won’t tell you anything to prevent offending you (even though your actions produce unintended damage).
+And your friends will know you’re just trying to help, so they won’t tell you to stop doing it – in order to avoid offending you (even though your actions produce unintended damage).

 So here are the things you need to do: